-The lead up to retirement (such as the last 10 years of full-time work) is a critical period for retirement preparedness, employing sound transition to retirement strategies and growing one's retirement savings.
+The lead up to retirement (such as the last 10 years of full-time work) is a critical period for retirement preparedness, growing one's retirement savings.
 For many Australians, it is these final years of full-time work when they are more likely to be able to afford to make additional voluntary contributions to superannuation.